Learning Firmly Nonexpansive Operators: Introduction

-The above strategy can be viewed as a \emph{model-based} technique, relying on a mathematical model with well-established properties.
-Variational methods have for a long time achieved state-of-the-art results \cite{scher} in imaging problems.
-The design of refined regularization terms for solving image denoising problems (e.g. Total Variation \cite{chambtv,rof} or its further higher-order generalizations \cite{Bredies_2020,tgv,chanmarqmu}) contributed to achieve remarkable practical performances, while additionally providing robust theoretical guarantees.
-Notwithstanding this, \emph{data-driven} methodologies have gained significant attention in recent years, since they demonstrate improved performance in various practical scenarios while overcoming relevant challenges of classical methods (see \cite{Arridge2019} and references therein).
-The starting point of data-driven approaches is the assumption that a finite set of pairs of measurements and exact solutions $(\bx_1, \by_1),\dots, (\bx_n, \by_n)$, $n\in\mathbb{N}$, is available.
-This {\em training set} is then used to define, or refine, a regularization strategy to be applied to any future observation $\bx_{\text{new}}$, for which an exact solution is not known.
-A recent data-driven approach for solving denoising problems is based on the following observation: if the data-fidelity term $f$ is equal to the squared distance, $f(y, x)=\tfrac12\|y-x\|^2$, and the regularizer $R$ in \cref{eq:var} is assumed to be proper, convex and lower semi-continuous, then finding solutions of \cref{eq:var} amounts to evaluating the proximal map of $R$ in $x$; i.e., $y=\mathrm{prox}_R(x)$ for given data $x$.
-The latter observation enlightens the link between proximal maps and the denoising problem, since, for a given input $x$, $\mathrm{prox}_R(x)$ outputs a denoised version of $x$.
-Consequently, it seems reasonable to construct instead a general operator $T^*$ functioning as a denoiser (e.g., $T^*\approx\mathrm{prox}_R$ for some unknown $R$) such that, given an observation $x$, $T^*$ outputs a denoised version of $x$, $T^*(x)$, that is close, in some sense, to $y^*$.
-The task of learning denoisers can be then further applied to solve more general inverse problems such as image deblurring or reconstruction problems in Magnetic Resonance Imaging (MRI) and Computed Tomography (CT), among others.
+A recent data-driven approach for solving denoising problems is based on the following observation: if the noise present in the observations $x$ is Gaussian, then the MAP estimate is given by a solution of \cref{eq:var} using a quadratic data-fidelity term $f(y, x)=(1/2)\|y-x\|^2$ (see e.g. \cite{venkat2013}).
+Additionally, if the regularizer $R$ is proper, convex and lower semi-continuous, then the solution of \cref{eq:var} is unique, and is commonly termed as the proximal map of $R$; i.e., $y=\mathrm{prox}_R(x)$ for given data $x$.
+The latter consideration enlightens the link between proximal maps and the denoising problem, since, for a given input $x$, $\mathrm{prox}_R(x)$ outputs a denoised version of $x$.
+Consequently, it seems reasonable to construct instead a general operator $T^*$ functioning as a denoiser (e.g., $T^*\approx\mathrm{prox}_R$ for some unknown, convex, $R$) such that, given a measurement $x$, $T^*$ outputs a denoised version of $x$, $T^*(x)$, that is close, in some sense, to the ground truth $y^*$.
+The task of learning denoisers can then be further applied to solve more general inverse problems such as image deblurring or reconstruction problems in Magnetic Resonance Imaging (MRI) and Computed Tomography (CT), among others.
 The so-called Plug-and-Play (PnP) methods enable exactly this, since they aim to solve a general variational problem by substituting the proximal map in various splitting algorithms by a general denoiser.
-We mention here splitting methods such as the forward-backward splitting (FBS) algorithm \cite{ABS11,Bredies_FB,Rockafellar_FB,CW05,Gabay_FB,ggar,Tseng_FB}, the Alternating Directions Method of Multipliers (ADMM) \cite{Bot_ADMM,admm,Eckstein_ADMM,Bredies_2017}, the Douglas--Rachford splitting algorithm \cite{DR_original,EcksteinBertsekas_DR,DR_monotone,SVAITER2011}, the Chambolle--Pock primal-dual iteration (CP) \cite{Chambolle2011}, or other primal-dual approaches \cite{BrediesSun,combpesq,condat,OconnorVandenberghe}.
+We mention here splitting methods such as the Forward-Backward splitting (FBS) algorithm \cite{ABS11,Bredies_FB,Rockafellar_FB,CW05,Gabay_FB,ggar,Tseng_FB}, the Alternating Directions Method of Multipliers (ADMM) \cite{Bot_ADMM,admm,Eckstein_ADMM,Bredies_2017}, the Douglas--Rachford splitting algorithm \cite{DR_original,EcksteinBertsekas_DR,DR_monotone,SVAITER2011}, the Chambolle--Pock primal-dual iteration (CP) \cite{Chambolle2011}, or other primal-dual approaches \cite{BrediesSun,combpesq,condat,OconnorVandenberghe}.
 This approach tackles two major challenges in traditional methods: it removes the need to select an appropriate regularizer $R$, which is often challenging, and it eliminates the need to compute the proximal operator of a convex function, which typically does not have a closed-form expression.